Transcreation examples: the good, the bad and the ugly

 “A poor-quality transcreation can hurt your brand reputation.
 And cost you money.”

 Mitsubishi had to rebrand its newly launched Pajero.
-Named for the Pampas Cat of Argentina (Leopardus pajeros), it had an unfortunate sexual meaning in Spanish.
+Named for the Pampas Cat of Argentina (Leopardus pajeros), it was sexual slang in Spanish.
 The car was eventually launched on the Spanish market as the Montero.
 And the company had to take the hit on costs.

 Ugly transcreation examples

-As you can see, it’s easy enough to stumble into a bad transcreation.
-Brand blunders can do great damage to your brand and sales.
+As you can see, brand blunders can do great damage to your brand and sales.
 But, there’s bad transcreation and then there’s the downright ugly.
 Would you buy a sports drink called Pocari Sweat?
 Or aluminium foil emblazoned with Alu-Fanny?
 Perhaps you’d think twice about munching on breakfast cereal called Crapsy Fruit.

 Good transcreation examples